rahi-lab/Easy_genome_annotation/README.md

 # Usage

-## 1. Creating a whole gene annotation file
+## 1. Creating a whole genome annotation file

 1. Open a terminal.